A Growth Factor Required for Healing

 The platelets are enriched with essential bioactive proteins that act as growth factors and that accelerate the repair and regeneration of joint tissues.
-In addition, PRP promotes the growth of new blood vessels and new collagen, which are required for healing.
+Also, PRP promotes the growth of new blood vessels and new collagen, which is required for healing.

-This treatment is indicated to accelerate the healing of acute and chronic joint injuries as much as chronic wound, skin rejuvenation and much more.
-To begin with, a small amount of blood is drawn from the patient so that the PRP can be extracted.
-The PRP is then centrifuged to bring the platelet concentration up to nearly 500% before the PRP is injected into the center of the targeted structure.
+This treatment serves to accelerate the healing of acute and chronic joint injuries, chronic wounds, skin, and much more.
+A small amount of blood is drawn from the patient so that the PRP can be extracted.
+The PRP is then centrifuged to bring the platelet concentration up by nearly 500% before the PRP is injected into the centre of the targeted structure.
 The injections are guided by ultrasound or fluoroscopy.

-While each person reacts at their own pace, most will require from 1 to 3 injections in order to obtain optimal healing results.
+While everyone reacts at a different pace, most can expect between 1 to 3 injections to obtain optimal results.
 In the event of a severely damaged structure, this less-expensive treatment can serve as preparation before opting for the more costly stem-cell injections.